holycrap872/ucls-ml-ai/CourseMaterial/problem_sets/04_adv_data_structures_wheaties_structured.md

    list of weather records, a start date (a "YYYY-MM-DD" string), and an end date (a "YYYY-MM-DD" string).
 It should then return both the average temperature (float) and the total precipitation over a given period (float).
-    - Hint: The fact you're using a "YYYY-MM-DD" string means you can use `<=` to easily compare dates.
+    - Hint: using a "YYYY-MM-DD" string means you can use `<=` to compare dates
 0. Create a function that takes a dictionary as an input and returns a dictionary where the keys and values have been reversed.
     - For example: `{"a": 1, "b": 2} -> {1: "a", 2: "b"}`
-    - Note: It's ok if duplicate values result in some things being "dropped"
+    - Note: it's ok if duplicate values result in some things being "dropped"
 0. Create a function that takes a dictionary as an input and returns the **value** with the highest frequency in a dictionary.
     - For example: `{"a": 1, "b": 2, "c": 1} -> 1`
 0. Create a function that takes an integer as an input and returns a list containing all of the primes less than or equal to the given number.
     - For example: `11 -> [2, 3, 5, 7, 11]`
-    - Hint: Use a function from a previous problem
+    - Hint: use a function from a previous problem
 0. Create a function that takes a string as an input and returns a list of all two-length substrings.
     - For example: `"compu" -> ["co", "om", "mp", "pu"]`